 Spinal Cord Injury Law Firm

 If you sustained a spinal cord injury in a car accident, motorcycle accident, construction accident, or slip and fall event, or you were the victim of medical malpractice, allow our spinal cord injury attorneys to build your case.
-Residents of Glastonbury, Simsbury, and Hartford, CT, know that our dedicated professionals have a reputation for aggressive negotiation that helps win them the compensation they deserve.
+Residents of Hartford, CT, know that our dedicated professionals have a reputation for aggressive negotiation that helps win them the compensation they deserve.
 So reach out and contact our team for a consultation.

 Some of the locations our law firm serves includes: Simsbury, Glastonbury, Hartford, and more.